Generating new gravitational solutions by matrix multiplication: Notation and background results

 The field equations of gravitational theories in $D$ space-time dimensions are a system of non-linear PDE's for the space-time metric (and other fields) for which obtaining exact solutions is, in general, a difficult task.
 Exact solutions can however be obtained under simplifying assumptions, such as imposing spherical symmetry.
 An example of such a solution, which is of great physical and mathematical interest, is the well known Schwarzschild solution.

-Here we focus on solutions that only depend on two of the $D$ space-time coordinates and which result from performing a two-step dimensional reduction of the original theory, as we will now review \cite{Nicolai:1991tt,Schwarz:1995af,Lu:2007jc}.
+Here we focus on solutions that only depend on two of the $D$ space-time coordinates and which result from performing a two-step dimensional reduction of the original theory.
+Below we summarize the resulting equations \cite{Lu:2007jc,Nicolai:1991tt,Schwarz:1995af}.

-In the first step, one reduces the theory to three space-time dimensions and subsequently dualizes all three-dimensional vectors into scalar fields.
-We will assume that the resulting theory in three dimensions describes a non-linear sigma model coupled to three-dimensional gravity (without a cosmological constant), where the target space of the sigma-model is a symmetric space $G/H$.
-The symmetry group $G$, often called hidden symmetry group, results because of the dualization of the vectors into scalars in three dimensions.
-The symmetric space $G/H$ is endowed with an involution, called {\it generalized transposition}, which we denote by $\natural$.
-This involution, which will play a crucial role, is associated with an involutive Lie algebra automorphism of the Lie group $G$.
-It leaves the coset representative $M \in G/H$ invariant, i.e. \bea M^{\natural} = M \;. \eea For instance, if $H \subset O(n)$, this involution acts by matrix transposition ($M^{\natural} = M^T$), while for $H \subset U(n)$ it acts by Hermitian conjugation.
-The involution $\natural$ acts anti-homomorphically on $g \in G$, i.e. $(g_1 g_2)^{\natural} = g_2^{\natural} g_1^{\natural}$ (see \cite{Camara:2017hez} for a review).